reekithak/Document-Similarity-API/README.md

 ### Step 4:
 Once all the Above is Completed , Lets run our Application.

-simple type in `python app.py` into the console / terminal.
+simply type in `python app.py` into the console / terminal.
 The application will be hosted into the local server.

 There are Two Text Fields where you'll have to input / paste the texts.!